-The Stock Option Agreement and Restricted Stock Award Agreement each provide for up to 12 months' additional vesting in the case of a termination of employment due to "disability," as defined in the agreements, or death.
-Additionally, in the event of an involuntary termination of employment without "cause" or a voluntary termination for "good reason," each as defined in the agreements, that occurs on or after, or in anticipation of, a "change in control" of the Company as defined in the Plan, the Stock Option Agreement provides for the options to become fully vested and exercisable and the Restricted Stock Award Agreement provides for the time vesting condition attributable to the restricted shares to be deemed fully satisfied.
-Additionally, if the "fair market value" of the common stock as defined in the Plan as of the date of any "change in control" (or, if greater, the per share consideration paid in connection with such "change in control") exceeds the per share dollar threshold amount of any of the performance conditions described above (without regard to the number of consecutive trading days for which the average closing price was achieved) then such performance condition shall be deemed to have been achieved as of the date of such "change in control," to the extent not previously achieved.
+The stock option agreement and restricted stock award agreement each provide for up to 12 months' additional vesting in the case of a termination of employment due to "disability," as defined in the agreements, or death.
+Additionally, in the event of an involuntary termination of employment without "cause" or a voluntary termination for "good reason," each as defined in the agreements, that occurs on or after, or in anticipation of, a "change in control" of the Company as defined in the Plan, the stock option agreement provides for the options to become fully vested and exercisable and the restricted stock award agreement provides for the time vesting condition attributable to the restricted shares to be deemed fully satisfied.
+Additionally, if the "fair market value" of the common stock as defined in the Plan as of the date of any "change in control" (or, if greater, the per share consideration paid in connection with such "change in control") exceeds the per share dollar threshold amount of any of the performance conditions described above for the restricted shares (without regard to the number of consecutive trading days for which the average closing price was achieved), then such performance condition shall be deemed to have been achieved as of the date of such "change in control," to the extent not previously achieved.
+While the time vesting criteria for 20% of the restricted shares was achieved in fiscal 2009, none of the performance vesting criteria for the restricted shares had been achieved and, therefore, none of the restricted shares vested in fiscal 2009.